shreyansh-tyagi/java-projects/README.md

 * Path variable in the spring boot represents different kinds of parameters in the incoming request with the help of @pathvariable annotation.

 ## *ResponseEntity*
 * ResponseEntity is an extension of HttpEntity that represents an HTTP response including status, headers and body.
 ResponseEntity allows you to modify the response with optional headers and status code.
-In spring applications, ResponseEntity is used in @Controller methods as well as in RestTemplate
+In spring applications, ResponseEntity is used in @Controller methods as well as in RestTemplate.